Marin Transit: Fixed-route fares

-School-based Youth Passes are available to students ages 5 through 18 from Marin County schools.
-Passes are available for $175.00 for 6 months and $325.00 for one year.
-Passes allow unlimited rides on all Marin Transit fixed routes (excluding Muir Woods Shuttle).
+The school-based Marin Transit Youth Pass is available to students between 5 and 18 years of age through Marin County schools.
+Passes are available $325.00 for the school year.
+Passes allow unlimited rides on all Marin Transit fixed routes.
 However, unlike other Marin Transit fare media, the passes are not valid on any Golden Gate Transit bus routes.

+Marin Access fares

+Fares for Marin Access paratransit service are zone based.
+Services provided within Marin County are charged a flat $4.00 fare.
+For all service outside of Marin County, fares and zone boundaries are set by Golden Gate Transit.

+The fares below are effective as of July 1, 2024.

+1 - Service provided by SF Paratransit.

+2 - Service provided by East Bay Paratransit.

+G - Fare set by Golden Gate Transit.

+M - Fare set by Marin Transit.

+Other Program fares

 Muir Woods Shuttle fares

-Round-trip fares on the Muir Woods Shuttle are $3.50 for adults (ages 16 and over) and free for youths (ages 15 and under).
+Round-trip fares on the Muir Woods Shuttle are $3.50 for adults (ages 16 and over).
+Passengers 15 and under ride free, limit 2 per fare paying adult.
 No one-way fares are available.
 Marin Transit fare media and Clipper cards are not accepted.
 Fares must be purchased online prior to boarding.

-Demand-response fares
+Mobility Shuttle fares

+One way fares are $4.00 for general public and $2.00 for youth, seniors, and persons with disabilities.
 Clipper cards are not accepted on any demand-response services.
-Monthly passes are accepted on Novato Dial-A-Ride only.

-Connect2Transit offers discounts on shared rides, including Marin Connect and UberPool.
-Marin Connect fares are $3.00 for Marin Access users.
+Home to School Transportation fares

+Yellow Bus passes are available to students based on a first come, first served basis.
+Pass price is approved by the JEPA board before the start of the school year.

+Passes are sold for the entire year, per direction.
+The current pass price is $675.
+The current reduced-income pass price, subject to verification and approval by the Ross Valley School District, is $75.